Career so far...

 After training in London as a chartered accountant with 'Big 4 firm' Arthur (now Ernst) Young, I moved back to my native North East and later joined Price Waterhouse (now PwC), where I spent most of my time working with its small and medium business clients.

 After six years as a partner, I moved out of the world of professional consulting and took on the role of FD at a NE based care home provider – my first real career mistake!
 It was so bad that a year later, this diehard Newcastle United fan joined Sunderland AFC as FD in 1996 and in December of that year, we listed on the Stock Exchange, which was an exceptionally valuable experience; although contrary to perceptions, football clubs effectively operate as small businesses.

-Leaving the world of football behind (other than as a season ticket holder), I went on to juggle a portfolio of roles, most notably helping Parkdean Holidays list on AIM and as Chair of innovative Newcastle based accountancy firm UNW.
+Leaving the world of football behind (other than as an NUFC season ticket holder), I went on to juggle a portfolio of roles, most notably helping Parkdean Holidays list on AIM and as Chair of innovative Newcastle-based accountancy firm UNW.

 It was during this time that Graham Wylie approached me and the result was that we developed a blueprint for TSG, the business that he’d decided he wanted to set up after his exit from software giant Sage.

 After helping with the first two acquisitions (the running total is now 28) and relinquishing a number of other positions, I was appointed full time CEO in 2004.

 Fifteen years on from launch, I’m immensely proud that we’ve glued together our acquisitions into a single business with a clear vision, never losing sight of our two most important assets – our people and our customers.